Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Hours: Variable based on LOT flight schedule

-• Standout Features: Panoramic airport views, designated relaxation and work zones
+• Standout Features: Panoramic airport views; designated relaxation and work zones

 • Amenities: Food and beverages, showers, private prayer area, high-speed Wi-Fi